talwai/jygsaw/README.md

 on_draw(draw)
 jygsaw_start()
 ```
 ## Installation
 Simply use `jython setup.py install`.
 If you are in a virtualenv using jython, `python setup.py install` will work, too.

-## Code
 Jygsaw is developed on the Jython platform, using Java's Swing library.

-Our git repository is hosted [on Bitbucket](https://bitbucket.org/haplesshero13/cs98library/).

 ### Testing
 #### Jython 2.7+